edyoung/azure-docs/articles/azure-arc/servers/manage-agent.md

 As of agent version 1.13, proxy settings can be configured using the `azcmagent config` command or system environment variables.
 If a proxy server is specified in both the agent configuration and system environment variables, the agent configuration will take precedence and become the effective setting.
 Use `azcmagent show` to view the effective proxy configuration for the agent.

 > [!NOTE]
-> Azure Arc-enabled servers doesn't support using proxy servers that require authentication, TLS (HTTPS) connections, or a [Log Analytics gateway](../../azure-monitor/agents/gateway.md) as a proxy for the Connected Machine agent.
+> Azure Arc-enabled servers doesn't support using a [Log Analytics gateway](../../azure-monitor/agents/gateway.md) as a proxy for the Connected Machine agent.

 ### Agent-specific proxy configuration